Intershop Blog

 5 challenges for wholesalers undergoing digitalization

-• Decreasing efficiency of traditional processes: Although many companies continue to operate highly efficiently via traditional processes, that efficiency will decline in relative terms as the world around them goes digital.
-Companies that embrace digital transformation now will have a clear competitive edge.
-A prime example for more efficiency through e-commerce is wholesaler Isero.
+5. Decreasing efficiency of traditional processes: Although many companies became successful operating efficiently via traditional processes, that efficiency will decline in relative terms as the world around them goes digital.
+Speed beats perfection: The faster wholesalers are to adopt digitalization, the faster and more successful they can address new market opportunities in an agile manner.
+Since the wholesale industry – on average – has a rather low level of digital maturity, companies that embrace digital transformation now will have a clear competitive edge.

-Digitalization benefits for wholesalers
+6 digitalization benefits for wholesalers

-By putting your customers right in the center of your activities, you will be rewarded with a prosperous business, more efficiency in your processes,
+By putting their customers right in the center of their activities, wholesalers will be rewarded with a prosperous business, more efficiency in their processes, higher profits and loyal customers.

 The good news is that by leveraging their existing core competencies and adopting the right digital strategy, wholesale companies can not only keep pace with the changes outlined above, they can turn them to their advantage.
-Using a tailored digital strategy, it is possible to achieve faster growth, create more efficient business processes, stabilize profit margins, and open up new channels and customer groups.
-With a clearly defined digital strategy and a clever step-by-step approach, you can celebrate first
+Using a tailored digital strategy in wholesale, it is possible to achieve faster growth, create more efficient business processes, stabilize profit margins, and open up new channels and customer groups.
+With a clearly defined digital strategy and a clever step-by-step approach, you can celebrate first successes in just 100 days.

 The focal point of a wholesale digitalization strategy should be your customers with their various needs and expectations.